Supporting Children and Young People with Disordered Eating

 Application deadline

-First stage: Monday 2 September 2pm
+First stage: 2 September 2024

-Second stage: Invitations will be made in mid September.
+Second stage: Invitations sent in mid-September

 Purpose of funding